 We know that black tea is good with milk, but what about ripe pu erh?

 The answer is…go for it!
 Just add milk to you liking into brewed ripe pu erh, voila!
+For more detailed recipes, you can visit this article on Puerhtea.eu: Pu Erh Tea with Milk Recipes

 As it goes down the throat, you can feel the burst of smoothness and the sweet aftertaste that lingers in the mouth.
-The tea and the milk enhance each other’s flavour and create an unique taste.
+The tea and the milk enhance each other’s flavour and create a unique taste.

 Pu erh with chrysanthemum